d4nyll/lethargy/README.md

     var lethargy = new Lethargy(); // Use defaults var lethargy = new Lethargy(7, 100, 0.05); // Tinkering with the options

+> If you found optimizations for the defaults, please share it in this [ticket](https://github.com/d4nyll/lethargy/issues/2)!

 Bind the mousewheel or scroll events and pass the event to Lethargy.

     $(window).bind('mousewheel DOMMouseScroll wheel MozMousePixelScroll', function(e){